by Sabine Hannakampf

 US streaming giant often adapts to national customs

 Netflix is known for designing content to fit the political economy of the country in which it is used.
 The company has responded to requests to remove certain content locally on several occasions, as can be seen in the 2019 Transparency Report.

-This year, the Turkish authorities had an episode of “Designated Survivor”, in which a fictitious Turkish statesman demands the extradition of an activist from the USA, removed from the local offering.
+This year, the Turkish authorities had an episode of “Designated Survivor”, in which a fictitious Turkish statesman demands the extradition of an activist from the US, removed from the local screening.
 Speculation that Netflix had already bowed to pressure from the Turkish authorities on homosexuality and removed a homosexual character from the “Love 101” series, however, was rejected by the company – such a character had never existed, they said.

 Even though homosexuality is not punishable in Turkey and LGBTIQ*-inclusive series such as “Orange Is the New Black” can be streamed uncensored in Turkey, the climate has become rougher under the Islamic-conservative government of Recep Tayyip Erdoğan.
-The Istanbul Pride Onur Yürüyüşü (“March of Pride”), for example, has been banned by the government for five years in a row, and the queer sports festival Queer Olympix could not take place last year either because the Turkish authorities issued a last-minute ban.
+The Istanbul Pride Onur Yürüyüşü (“March of Pride”), for example, has been banned by the government for five years in a row, and the queer sports festival Queer Olympix could not take place last year either, because the Turkish authorities issued a last-minute ban.

 The head of the Turkish Directorate of Religious Affairs (Diyanet), Ali Erbaş, had recently caused an uproar when he openly expressed his ‘displeasure’ about homosexuality.
-On April 24, Erbaş said in a sermon that Islam curses homosexuality because “homosexuality brings disease and the decline of descent.
+On April 24, Erbaş said in a sermon that Islam curses homosexuality because “homosexuality brings disease and the decline of lineage.
 Let us work together to protect people from such evils.”